 Private Debt and Private Equity - Private debt includes investments in limited partnerships and portfolios focused on direct, distressed or mezzanine lending as governed by their respective investment agreements.
 Private equity includes limited partnerships and portfolios focused on small buyouts, secondary acquisitions, distressed companies, or sector focused investments.
 Investments in private debt and private equity represent partnership interests and capital investments and are valued as limited partnership ownership interests based on investment statements and other information provided by each investment manager.
-Investments in private debt and private equity are classified in Level 3 of the fair value hierarchy.
+Investments in private debt are classified in Level 3 of the fair value hierarchy and private equity is classified in Level 3 with the exception of one fund classified as NAV practicable expedient.